 More information can be found on Actions on in our other article entitled military intelligence lessons

 Concentrate your time, energy, and resources on the most critical actions.
 The actions which will give you time and release the pressure you are under.
 Also, never get side tracked by a new keep new problem.

 Any plan goes out of the window upon contact with the enemy.
-A true statement, but if you simple actions to complete one at a time, you can keep on plan as close as possible.
-And hopefully, you will have issued an "Actions On" statement to protect the plan.
+A true statement, but if you take your actions and complete one at a time, you can keep on plan as close as possible.
+And hopefully, you will have issued an “Actions On” statement to protect the plan.
 Keep your team on point and keep them motivated and informed on progress.
 Good news and actions result in positive feedback.
 Celebrate breakthroughs and maintain hope.
-And remember share what's happening with your team even when the news isn't great.
+And remember share what’s happening with your team even when the news isn’t great.